EFFICIENT DECK HAND (EDH) COURSE

 What kind of People takes the STCW Mandatory Safety Training program?

-Persons/people, who before being assigned to ship board duties or persons assigned, employed or engaged on a seagoing ship other than passengers’ vessel that require knowledge and competence in other to effective carry out deck functions on board a sea going vessel.
+Persons/people, who before being assigned to shipboard duties or persons assigned, employed or engaged on a seagoing ship other than passengers’ vessel that requires knowledge and competence in other to effectively carry out deck functions on board a sea-going vessel.

 What will I gain from this qualification?

-Participant at this course will gain the knowledge and competence including practical knowledge in ensuring that seafarer’s carryout their functions on board a sea going vessel effectively.
+Participants at this course will gain the knowledge and competence including practical knowledge in ensuring that seafarers carry out their functions on board a sea-going vessel effectively.

 What Kind of people take the Efficient Deck Hand (EDH) Safety Course?

-Persons/people who work or intends to work in the maritime and/or oil & gas sector or industries especially those who are employed to work on board a marine vessel/ship with deck responsibilities/watch.
+Persons/people who work or intend to work in the maritime and/or oil & gas sector or industries especially those who are employed to work onboard a marine vessel/ship with deck responsibilities/watch.

 What does the course cover?

-Participants will gain knowledge and understanding in general seamanship duties, safety procedures for mooring and Anchoring, handling and splicing of ropes, cargo hatches, rigging gangway, pilot ladder, understanding of ship lights, shapes and sound signals and ability to communicate with other officers on the watch of a navigational duties.
+Participants will gain knowledge and understanding in general seamanship duties, safety procedures for mooring and Anchoring, handling and splicing of ropes, cargo hatches, rigging gangway, pilot ladder, understanding of ship lights, shapes, and sound signals, and ability to communicate with other officers on the watch of navigational duties.